 These Nutella Peanut Butter Cookies are jam-packed with so much flavor, crunch, and deliciousness.
-They’re over-the-top and completely irresistible!
+They’re over-the-top cookies that are still easy to make and are completely irresistible!

 Simple flavors are great, but sometimes you just want to go big.
 That’s exactly what’s happening with these Nutella Peanut Butter cookies.